krishaamer/green-filter-research/research/literature/ai.md

 ### Platform Economy {#platform-economy}

 -   The most successful businesses today (as measured in terms of the number of users) look at the whole user experience.
-Popular consumer platforms strive to design solutions that feel personalized at every touchpoint on the user journey (to use the language of service design) but doing so at the scale of hundreds of millions (or even billions) of users - persoalization at scale.
+Popular consumer platforms strive to design solutions that feel personalized at every touchpoint on the user journey (to use the language of service design) but doing so at the scale of hundreds of millions (or even billions) of users - personalization at scale.

 -   The rise of the platform economy has given us marketplace companies like Airbnb and Uber that match idle resources with retail demand and optimize how our cities work.
 The massive amounts of data generated by these companies are used by smart cities to re-design their physical environments.
 With this perspective of scale, what would a shopping experience look like if one knew at the point of sale, which products are greener, and which are more environmentally polluting?